Digital Marketing Trends for Japan 2018

 Social Media Management Platforms

 Furthermore, it’s generally accepted that the times at which you post can play a role in social media performance, so you want to post when your followers are most active.
-However, with limited staff, you might not be able to post when you need to.
+However, with limited digital marketing staff, you might not be able to post when you need to.
 Preparing posts in advance make time-sensitive posting much easier.

 For large companies, the scale of their operations have long made marketing automation attractive.
 However, with a variety of options now readily available for businesses of all sizes, small and medium sized businesses (SMEs) are also implementing marketing automation.
-With many marketing automation tools also allowing the ability to conduct A/B testing and coming with built-in analytics, expect to hear a lot more about marketing automation in Japan in 2018.
+With many marketing automation tools also allowing the ability to conduct A/B testing and coming with built-in analytics, expect to hear a lot more about marketing automation in Japan among digital marketing professionals in 2018.

 These days you may have noticed a growing number of businesses utilizing chatbots when you visit their webpage or use apps such as Facebook messenger.
 With messaging apps being the most widely used type of app, many businesses are choosing messaging apps as a platform for their chatbots to better meet their customers’ needs on the platforms they are most likely to be on.